 Philo of Alexandria - Studia Philonica Annual

 The Studia Philonica Annual is a scholarly journal devoted to furthering the study of Hellenistic Judaism, and in particular of the writings and thought of the great Hellenistic-Jewish writer Philo of Alexandria (circa 15 B.C.E. to circa 50 C.E.).
-The Journal appears annually in November and is available at the annual meeting of the Society of Biblical Literature held in that month.
-In November 2013 it celebrated its 25th year of existence with a special reception organized by its publisher at the Annual meeting of the Society of Biblical Literature in Baltimore, MD.
+The Journal appears annually in November and is available at the annual meeting of the Society of Biblical Literature.
+In November 2019 volume 31 was published and it was available for purchase at the Annual meeting of the Society of Biblical Literature in Boston, MA.
+Its contents are listed here.

 It contains the following sections (although not all sections appear in every volume):